 On 2 April 2019, Min Htin Ko Ko Gyi, who is the founder of Myanmar’s Human Rights, Human Dignity International Film Festival, has been charged under Article 505(a) of Myanmar’s Penal Code and Section 66(d) of the Telecommunications Act for writing Facebook posts critical of the armed forces, and denied bail.

 Vietnam: Vietnamese Activist Given Five-Year, Six-Month Prison Term for Defaming Government

 On 25 January 2019, Huynh Truong Ca, Vietnamese democracy activist, was sentenced by a court in southern Vietnam’s Dong Thap province to a five-year, six-month prison term for criticizing the country’s communist government in a series of online postings.

 China: Citizen Journalist Sentenced; Foreign Media Harassed

 On 29 January 2018, Liu Feiyue, founder of online rights monitor msguancha.com, has been sentenced to five years in prison and asset seizure for inciting subversion,

 On 14 January 2018, Huang Qi, rights activist, was put under a secret trial.
 His lawyer was not informed of this trial and lost his license to practice as a lawyer, and forced to sign a declaration to that effect.
 Various activist who protested for his released were arbitrarily detained and intimidated by state authorities

-Vietnam: Activist Nguyen Thi Ngoc Hanh’s Investigation Extended and Denied access to meet with family and lawyer
+Vietnam: Activist Nguyen Thi Ngoc Hanh’s Denied access to meet with family and lawyer as her investigation continues